 Open to 2L, 3L, and LLM students*

 All J.D. students interested in applying for the Clinic should submit via CAMS the standard application, resume and unofficial transcript, as well as a writing sample.
 3L applicants will receive a preference over 2Ls.
-To arrange an interview, please contact Vanderbilt Hall, Room 411, (212) 992-8165.
+To arrange an interview, please contact Liz Queen at (212) 992-8165, Vanderbilt 500.

 The UN Diplomacy Clinic welcomes LLM enrollments.
-Please note that the application period for LL.M.s applying to this clinic will take place in June 2018.
+Please note that the application period for LL.M.s will take place from May 28-June 5, 2019.
 There is a separate application form for LLM students.
-Please use that form and submit it along with supporting materials to CAMS.
-For questions regarding the application procedure, please contact Michelle Wolfson.
-Admitted LLM students with a background in environmental / international law who are interested in taking this Clinic should contact Michelle Wolfson via email as soon as possible with a statement of their interest and background in order to enhance their chances of admission to the clinic.
+Please use that form and submit it to CAMS along with the supporting materials listed above.
+For questions regarding the clinic, please contact Professor Rudyk.

 * 3L applicants will receive a preference over 2Ls.
 The UN Diplomacy Clinic welcomes LLM enrollments.
 See information in text about LLM applications.